Home

 It can be caused by colds or flu or the lining can become irritated by allergies.

-Conventional medicine will give you antibiotics, but these don't prevent future infections.
+Conventional medicine will give you antibiotics, but these don't prevent future infections and they will also interfere with your gut biome and your immune system will suffer.

 Take vitamin C (a natural antihistamine) and a multivitamin and multimineral tablet.